Nuralyio/the-agent/README.md

-A comprehensive, AI-powered browser automation framework that understands natural language instructions and executes web automation tasks intelligently. the agent provides multi-adapter support for different browser engines with real-time visualization and monitoring capabilities.
+A comprehensive, AI-powered browser automation framework that understands natural language instructions and executes web automation tasks intelligently. the agent provides multi-adapter support for different browser engines with real-time monitor and monitoring capabilities.

 ### 📊 Project Completion Status